Designing Your Experiment

 Let’s review the variables Gemma uses and think about the variables we will use in our experiment.

-Fill out page 2 in your worksheet.
+Fill out page 10 in your workbook.